-Emily began to notice a change in Gigi pictures, she seemed, well, to be more discerning, more artistic, not just trying to merely take a picture, but actually working to make the picture.
+Emily began to notice a change in Gigi pictures, she appeared, well, to be more discerning, more artistic, not trying to merely take a picture, but actually working to make the picture.
 She was surprised and amused one day to see Gigi hovering behind her in the bathroom mirror, her digital lens intently snapping away.
 "Gigi," laughing, "are you taking selfies of us"?
 Emily was even more amused when Gigi rushed off to dock herself, seemingly embarrassed.

 Unlike her Mom before her, Emily welcomed Gigi into the birthing room for all three of her children, there were no auto-cams for Emily's kids, other technology had replaced the Gg series.
-Much to Gigi's new-found and still perplexing relief she was allowed to share in these happiest of moments, taking very discreet photos of the precious births and first breaths of Emily's children.
+Much to Gigi's new-found and still perplexing relief she was allowed to share in these happiest of moments, taking discreet photos of the precious births and first breaths of Emily's children.

 "We're going to be late, Greg," anxious to get the kids to their first holiday show as a family.